 The juicy, ripe mango fruit has a rich, tropical aroma and flavor that summons thoughts of sunny climates and sultry breezes.
-The home gardener in warmer zones can bring that taste out of the garden.
+Home gardeners can bring that taste out of a warmer-zone garden.
 However, how do you grow a mango tree?

 Mango tree planting is suitable in zones where temperatures do not usually dip below 40 F (4 C.).
 If you’re lucky enough to live in a tropical to sub-tropical climate, take these tips for mango tree care and enjoy the fruits of your labors in just a few years.

 Mango trees (Mangifera indica) are deep-rooted plants that may become large specimens in the landscape.
 They are evergreen and generally produced off rootstocks that increase the hardiness of the plants.
 Mango trees begin fruit production in three years and form fruit quickly.

 Choose a variety that is best suited for your zone.
 The plant can thrive in almost any soil but requires well-drained soil in a site with protection from cold.
 Position your tree where it will receive full sun for best fruit production.